Taoism: Adherents

 The number of Taoists is difficult to estimate, due to a variety of factors, including defining Taoism.
 According to a survey of religion in China in 2010, the number of people practicing some form of Chinese folk religion is near to 950 million, which is 70% of Chinese.
 Among these, 173 million (13%) claim an affiliation with Taoist practices.
 12 million people stated that they were "Taoists", a term traditionally used exclusively for initiates, priests, and experts of Taoist rituals and methods.

 Since the creation of the People's Republic of China, the government has encouraged a revival of Taoist traditions in codified settings.
 In 1956, the Chinese Taoist Association was formed to administer the activities of all registered Taoist orders, and received official approval in 1957.

-It was disbanded during the Cultural Revolution under Mao Zedong, but was reestablished in 1980.
+It was disbanded during the Cultural Revolution, but was reestablished in 1980.
 The headquarters of the association are at the Baiyunguan, or White Cloud Temple of Beijing, belonging to the Longmen branch of the Quanzhen tradition.
-Since 1980, many Taoist monasteries and temples have been reopened or rebuilt, both belonging to the Zhengyi or Quanzhen schools, and clergy ordination has been resumed.
+Since 1980, many Taoist monasteries and temples have been reopened or rebuilt, both belonging to the Zhengyi or Quanzhen schools, and ordination has been resumed.

 Taoist literature and art has influenced the cultures of Korea, Japan, and Vietnam.
 Organized Taoism seems not to have attracted a large non-Chinese following until modern times.
 In Taiwan, 7.5 million people, 33% of the population, identify themselves as Taoists.
 Data collected in 2010 for religious demographics of Hong Kong and Singapore show that, respectively, 14% and 11% of the people of these cities identify as Taoists.

-Followers of Daoism are present in Chinese émigré communities outside Asia.
+Followers of Taoism are present in Chinese émigré communities outside Asia.
 It has attracted followers with no Chinese heritage.
-For example, in Brazil there are Daoist temples in São Paulo and Rio de Janeiro that are affiliated with the Taoist Society of China.
+For example, in Brazil there are Taoist temples in São Paulo and Rio de Janeiro that are affiliated with the Taoist Society of China.
 Membership of these temples is entirely of non-Chinese ancestry.